jamespratt/configuration-service/README.md

     Install-Package ConfigurationService.Client

-## Adding the ConfigurationService Host
+## Adding the Configuration Service Host
-The ConfigurationService host middleware can be added to the service collection of an existing ASP.NET Core application.
+The Configuration Service host middleware can be added to the service collection of an existing ASP.NET Core application.
 The following example configures a git storage provider with a Redis publisher.

 ```csharp
 public void ConfigureServices(IServiceCollection services)